MSL’s Early Childhood environments support children ages 2.5 to 6 years old with one lead Montessori-certified teacher and one trained assistant.

 During the morning work cycle, students work independently or in small groups in the curriculum areas of Practical Life, Sensorial, Language, Mathematics and Cultural Studies (Geography, History, Zoology, Botany, Science, and Spirituality).
 Students have access to both art and music as daily offerings within the classroom environment.
-Enrichment programs include: Spanish language instruction art music physical education After-school Club options may include: chess, soccer, yoga, drama, dance, pottery, cooking.
+After-school Club options may include: chess, soccer, yoga, drama, dance, pottery, cooking.

 Grace and courtesy should be encouraged from the toddler level and consistently reintroduced to the children.
 These lessons include: how to interrupt, what level their voice should be, the steps of a work cycle, how to push in a chair, how to roll a mat, how to welcome a visitor, how to solve conflicts, how to sit on line, and how to greet others.
 Grace and courtesy is essential to ensuring a smooth work cycle and sets the framework of a successful working Montessori classroom.

 Practical life prepares the child for life.
 It is the foundation of the Montessori environment that nurtures the needs of the early childhood child.
 Practical life builds a child’s self-confidence by allowing him/her to be successful at a task.
 There are four main goals in practical life activities: order, concentration, coordination, and independence.

 Montessori philosophy indicates that our ability to understand math can be sourced to our innate intelligence and the quality of the environment in which we are placed.
 Montessori practice begins with concrete experiences that will innately lead to abstraction when the child is ready.